Aberdeen University Students' Association: Sites

 in 1939, a new student union was opened on Broad Street, the first in Scotland to merge the men's and women's unions (the men's union had previously been located at Marischal College, and the women's at Skene Terrace).
 The building was bought by the university in 1929, and work began in 1934, but it was delayed by a tenant who refused to leave, eventually leading to a court case, with the university agreeing to cover his removal fees.
 It finally opened on 25 January 1939, unveiled by the university principal Hamilton Fyfe.
 The building was notable for a series of large murals created by Robert Sivell in the concert hall (later to become a wine bar).

+Due to financial pressures, this building was forced to close in early 2004.
+Now owned by the Bon Accord Centre, the old union building which houses significant murals by Robert Sivell is at risk.
+The Friends of the Sivell Murals Aberdeen (FOSMA) aim to restore public access.

-Due to financial pressures, this building was forced to close in early 2004, with the union moving to the King's College grounds, initially to the Butchart Recreation Centre and then to the Hub, now commonly now as The Students' Union Building.
+The union moved to the King's College grounds, initially to the Butchart Recreation Centre and then to the Hub, now commonly known as The Students' Union Building.

 The Sports Union has an office in the reception area of Aberdeen Sports Village.

-2015/16 Crisis
+Crisis of 2015/16

 In the academic year of 2015/16, several crisis points were acknowledged by AUSA with a claim that "AUSA is Broken" sent in an all-student communication highlighting structural issues.
 Further to this were consequent blog posts on the AUSA website acknowledging the need for a new constitution and a new sabbatical officer structure to come into effect for the next academic year.

 Further controversy arose in early 2016, when breaking news by STV News that the CEO, Jacqueline McKay, had been removed from the post amid accusations of fraud, to which she pled guilty on trial at Aberdeen Sheriff Court.
 After numerous delays, she was sentenced to 250 hours of unpaid work in April 2019.

 Despite setbacks, a new constitution was created and installed along with a new sabbatical structure by the incumbent team – Genna Clarke, Veronica Hoffman, Laura Cristea, Megan Burgoyne, Liam Fuller & Holly Bruce.
 Liam Fuller was the only officer who sought re-election, successfully.
 The first election for the new sabbatical team took place that same year with the new structure taking effect in the academic session of 2016/17.
 Chubbe Anucha was elected president.